 Growing change at Humber

-The Humber Food Learning Garden is a new demonstration garden and outdoor classroom located behind the Humber College Residence Buildings on the Humber Arboretum grounds.
-Scheduled to open in 2018, this new multi-use space will:
+The Humber Food Learning Garden is a demonstration garden and outdoor classroom located behind the Humber College Residence Buildings on the Humber Arboretum grounds.
+Officially opened in 2018, this multi-use space exists to:

 Like many projects at Humber Arboretum, the creation of the Humber Food Learning Garden also provided hands-on learning opportunities for students who assisted in the construction of the garden, either as part of of the Landscape Technician Diploma program or as a work study employee.